 Morning at leisure for personal explorations of the Cusco's colorful San Pedro market, the many side-street craft shops, museums and plazas.
 We are picked up at the hotel late-morning for the drive to the airport in Cusco to catch the flight back to Lima.
-Upon arrival, we join our local guide for a private tour of colonial Lima and the fascinating Larco Herrera Museum with an extensive collection of pre-Columbian artifacts.
+Upon arrival, we join our local guide for a private tour of colonial Lima declared by UNESCO as a World Heritage Site for its originality and high concentration of Spanish colonial monuments.
+We continue to the fascinating Larco Herrera Museum with an extensive collection of pre-Columbian artifacts.
 Lunch and dinner are on your own to try a typical seafood meal such as ceviche at one of the several gourmet restaurants in the coastal Miraflores district.
 Participants leaving tonight have a return transfer to the airport this evening.
 (B)